Waste Shredding and Secondary Fuel Production for Waste-to-Energy

 PowerLine series

-The universal shredders of the PowerLine series take on any kind of waste, even dirty materials from the post-consumer sector.
+The universal shredders in the PowerLine series can handle any type of waste, including contaminated materials from the post-consumer sector.
 The 800 mm diameter rotor is available with a hydraulic drive from Hägglunds or a high-torque drive from Baumüller.

 Learn more